-In July 2023, the Company's Chief Operating Officer separated from the Company and will receive severance of \$145,000 over six months.
-Additionally, certain vested options were forfeited resulting in the reversal of \$576,000 of previously recorded stock-based compensation.
+In July 2023, the Company's Chief Operating Officer separated from the Company and received a severance of approximately \$0.1 million over six months.
+Additionally, certain vested options were forfeited resulting in the reversal of \$0.6 million of previously recorded stock-based compensation.

-Note 15 - Related Party Transactions
+Note 14 - Related Party Transactions

-Energy Evolution is a related party of the Company as it beneficially owns approximately 26.6% of the Company's outstanding shares of common stock as of December 31, 2023.
-Additionally, a board member of Energy Evolution was appointed to the Company's Board of Directors in October 2021.
-This board member separately beneficially owns approximately 19.3% of the Company's outstanding shares of common stock as of December 31, 2023.
-This board member also is a majority owner of PIE.
-In October 2021 another Energy Evolution member was appointed to the Company's Board of Directors.
+Energy Evolution is a related party of the Company as it beneficially owns approximately 31.9% of the Company's outstanding shares of common stock as of December 31, 2024.
+In October 2021, a member of Energy Evolution and a board member of Energy Evolution were appointed to the Company's Board of Directors.
+The board member of Energy Evolution separately beneficially owns approximately 21.2% of the Company's outstanding shares of common stock as of December 31, 2024 and is also a majority owner of PIE.